-Whether you’re designing for mobile apps or website layouts there’s no shortage of inspiration.
+Whether you’re designing for mobile apps or crafting sites with website builders there’s no shortage of design inspiration.
 You just have to know where to look to find the best stuff.

 Whenever starting a new project one of my first destinations is a related inspiration gallery.
 These galleries curate designs and organize them based on subject matter, colors, design features, and other similar properties.

 For website ideas I prefer siteInspire just for the humongous collection of 4000+ different websites in their gallery.
 You can search by subject matter, design styles, or just browse the whole collection page by page.
 But Unmatched Style is another decent choice.

 Mobile designers have a little more to choose from because there are so many design mockups and quality mobile apps out there.

 The difference is that most mobile apps follow design patterns rather than specific interface features.
 These patterns are easy to repeat once you understand how they work.
 But you really need to study mobile app design to put together working ideas.

 Many of these patterns actually come from real applications showing designs from prominent app screens.
 This offers inspiration that’s not only beautiful but also feasible to re-create since an existing app already uses the interface in real life.

 UI Parade is a similar concept but with spec mockups rather than real applications.